Voters in Colombia's referendum have narrowly rejected a peace accord between the government and the Marxist group, FARC.

-Angelika Rettberg, a political science professor at the University of Los Andes, said the referendum outcome was consequence of "a profound dislike for President Santos" as well as of the impact years of human rights violations have had on public opinion.
+Angelika Rettberg, a political science professor at the University of Los Andes in Bogota, said the referendum outcome was consequence of "a profound dislike for President Santos" and of the impact years of human rights violations have had on public opinion.

-She added that increasing gains in security over the past 15 years have also made it hard for many to accept the concessions to the FARC that the peace agreement implies.
+She added that increasing security gains over the past 15 years have also made it hard for many to accept the concessions to the FARC that the peace agreement implies.

 Voter Alejandro Jaramillo, 35, said he was angered that the rebels will not serve jail time.

 "I voted no. I don't want to teach my children that everything can be forgiven," he said.

 "The accord gives a lot of concessions to the guerrillas.
 They changed their strategy from arms to politics but the goal is still socialism," said Javier Milanes, 34, a restaurant owner who also voted "no".

 The conflict has left an estimated 220,000 people dead and eight million displaced.